elifyagmurduran/bash_scripting/README.md

 # bash scripting exercises 🚀

-this repository contains a collection of bash scripting exercises i did, to help practice and improve my bash scripting skills. you can also feel free to use this repository for self-learning.
+this repository contains a collection of bash scripting and docker exercises i did, to help practice and improve my bash scripting skills. you can also feel free to use this repository for self-learning.

 ## getting started 🏁